Top 10 Ways to Protect Your Money in a Divorce

 You may not think that certain household or personal items can make that much of a difference in a divorce, but there have been cases where such items were deemed marital property, had a value over thousands of dollars, and the spouse that took the time to value the items received his/her equitable share.
 Conversely, your spouse may have separate property that is valued over thousands of dollars and the court will take that into consideration as well in determining things such as spousal maintenance (alimony).
 Keep in mind that marital property is any property acquired by either spouse subsequent to the marriage except for property: 1) acquired by gift, bequest, devise, or descent, 2) acquired in exchange for property acquired prior to the marriage or in exchange for property acquired by gift, bequest, devise, or descent, 3) acquired by a spouse after a decree of legal separation, 4) excluded by valid agreement of the parties.

-A lot of people are not aware of the fact that in a Colorado divorce proceeding where spousal support is ordered, a court will also order that the payor spouse obtain and maintain life insurance on his/her own life.
+A lot of people are not aware of the fact that in a Colorado divorce proceeding where spousal support is ordered, a court may also order that the payor spouse obtain and maintain life insurance on his/her own life.
 That is because if the payor dies prior to the spousal support obligation ending, then the other person will still receive sufficient money.
-Typically, the policy is for term and the payee is named as the beneficiary.
+Generally, the policy is for term and the payee is named as the beneficiary.

 It may also be important to think about what would happen should you become disabled and not able to pay your child support and/or spousal support.
 You may want to look into disability insurance to ensure that your obligations get paid or you may have to defend yourself in court against a contempt filing for failure to pay child support and/or alimony.

 As stated above in #4: often divorces can be emotional, but if you are not able to control your emotions and you make rash decisions based on your emotions, then you will only prolong the process and possibly end up with the very opposite of what you wanted out of the divorce.
 If that happens and you try to modify your divorce settlement, you may find it to be more difficult than you had planned.
 There are certain rules that must be adhered to and certain time frames that often limit your ability to modify the settlement.
-Post decree modifications can only be done if you can prove that there was 1) mistake, inadvertence, surprise, or excusable neglect (i.e., both parties used an erroneous value for an asset or failed to include an asset in the division), 2) fraud, misrepresentation, or other misconduct of an adverse party, or 3) any other reason justifying relief from the operation of the judgment (this third option is rarely used because this option is often interpreted by case law to only be used in extraordinary circumstances that are not covered under the first two options).
+Post decree modifications regarding property division generally may only be done if you can prove that there was 1) mistake, inadvertence, surprise, or excusable neglect (i.e., both parties used an erroneous value for an asset or failed to include an asset in the division), 2) fraud, misrepresentation, or other misconduct of an adverse party, or 3) any other reason justifying relief from the operation of the judgment (this third option is rarely used because this option is often interpreted by case law to only be used in extraordinary circumstances that are not covered under the first two options).

 Now that you know what you didn’t know about the top 10 ways to protect your money in a divorce, we hope that you reach out to us for a consult as we have many highly skilled attorneys who not only care about your well-being, but also can provide creative solutions that will benefit your situation.
 Please contact us today for a consult at 303-622-5502.